inmanta/inmanta-core/docs/adr/0000-database-upgrade-testing.md

 ## Context and Problem Statement

-When making updates to the database schema, it is import to test this.
+When making updates to the database schema, it is important to test this.

 ## Decision Drivers